 “Fourteen pounds of good salt, half a pound of saltpetre, two quarts of molasses or four pounds of coarse brown sugar, with water enough to dissolve the salt, and a pint of good beer or of vinegar, if you can command either … The addition of pepper, allspice and cloves is made by some who like a high flavour to the hams.”

 This pickle was boiled and the impurities were removed.
 When cold, it was poured over the hams and left to sit for six or eight weeks.
 Meat in salt or pickle barrels was turned and basted occasionally, and watched to make sure it stayed under the brine.
-Scraps of pork meat were utilized to make souse or sausage, which were stored in large crocks, and the fat was rendered into lard for cooking.
+Scraps of pork meat were utilised to make souse or sausage, which were stored in large crocks, and the fat was rendered into lard for cooking.
 When required, the meat scraps were chopped, seasoned and then stuffed into the washed entrails or cotton bags.

 Eventually most of this salted or pickled meat was smoked.
 It was removed from the wooden barrels, washed, rubbed with salt again, and hung in the smoke house until cured.

 After smoking for about two to six weeks, the hung meat was removed and covered with a linen, cotton or flannel bag.
 To keep flies, moths, worms and beetles off the meat, Mrs. Traill suggested that the bag “be whitewashed”, another method involving dipping the bag into salt water several times, until it “becomes saturated with salt, which on drying, crystallizes, and forms an impervious barrier to flies and is quite air tight”.
 The smoked meat or shambles were then hung and examined occasionally for mould or infection from flies or worms.
 Tainted meat was taken down, washed in vinegar, and eaten immediately, infested joints were fed to the dogs.